We have brought together a collection of links that you may find interesting. For any additions, omissions or errors, please contact us.

 The Search for Shackleton’s Lost Ship

 Visit the Endurance22 website.
-See also Celebrating Harry McNish
+See also Celebrating Harry McNish and New 3D Scans (BBC)

 Falkland Islands Museum & National Trust